selfrefactor/commit-message/packages/commit-fn/Readme.md

 ## Usage

 Recommended way is to add the following in the `scripts` property of your `package.json`

 ```
 {
   ...
   scripts:{
-    "commit":"commit"
+    "commit":"commit-fn"
   }
   ...
 }